jalvarez24/449-Project-1/README.md

 2. Run command: `make init`.
 This will:
 	- Run `flask init` and set up the database schema
 	- Run `foreman start` to spin up the four microservices
-3. The servers is now running!
+3. The servers are now running!
 Go to http://127.0.0.1:5000/ to see full user manual